donejs/donejs/README.md

 ![DoneJS logo](http://donejs.com/img/donejs-logo-black.svg)

-DoneJS is easist way to get a high performance, real time, web and mobile application done!
+DoneJS is easiest way to get a high performance, real time, web and mobile application done!
 The framework provides a nearly comprehensive combination of technologies for building complex JavaScript applications.